 Gravity Trampoline Park

 With over 100 trampolines, Gravity Amman is one of the top indoor play areas in Amman.
+It has the best trampolines that I have found while here!
 Their prices are 15 JD for a one hour jump, but it is for sure one of the fun activities in Amman.
 They have a dodgeball court, a ropes course, a ball pit and tons of interconnected trampolines!
 We went there because it was too cold outside, but it is also great when it is too hot outside.
 Located in Mecca Mall it means you can get a snack or do some shopping while the kids play which is nice as well!

 Things to note about Gravity Amman: